Types of Evaporators

 These evaporators combine the advantage of the ease of feed distribution of the rising-film with the usual advantages of a falling-film unit.
 Vapor-liquid separation takes place at the bottom of the unit; the flow of liquid and vapor is always co-current.

-These are essentially large-diameter jacketed tubes, in which the product is vigorously agitated and continuously removed from the tube wall by scraper blades (or wipers) mounted on a shaft inside the tube.
-Thus, the material to be processed is continuously spread as a thin film on the tubewall by a mechanical agitator.
-This permits processing of extremely viscous and heat-sensitive materials, as well as of crystallizing and fouling products.
+These are essentially large-diameter jacketed tubes, in which the product is vigorously wiped by one of several different blade configurations (rollers, wipers, fixed clearance blades or pitched blades for high viscosity applications) being renewed on the inside of the evaporator wall while being exposed to heating and vacuum conditions.
+Thus, the material to be processed is continuously spread as a thin film on the tube wall by mechanical wipers.
+This permits processing of extremely viscous and heat-sensitive materials, as well as of successfully processing crystallizing and fouling products.

-Advantages: These devices can process extremely viscous (to 100,000 or even 1 million cP), heat-sensitive or crystallizing liquids, as well as slurries.
+Advantages: These devices can process extremely viscous (to several million cP), heat-sensitive or crystallizing liquids, as well as slurries.
 In some applications, agitated thin-film evaporators are, in fact, the only evaporators that will work.
-Continuous scraping of the tube wall allows processing of severely scaling or fouling liquids.
+Continuous wiping of the feed material along the tube wall allows processing of severely scaling or fouling liquids.
 Applications include services in which liquid loads are so small as to cause dry-patch formation in falling-film units.

 Disadvantages: Agitated thin-film evaporators are the most expensive of all evaporators.
 Also, due to the moving parts, operating and maintenance costs can be higher than for some of the other types.
 The heat-transfer surface area is limiting, which may require use of a high-temperature heating medium to achieve higher capacities.
 Heat-transfer coefficients are usually low, due to the inherent characteristics of the materials being processed, and the thicker tube walls (1A-Vz in.) necessary to meet structural and mechanical requirements.